Sam Francis (writer): Thought and legacy

 Francis's term "anarcho-tyranny" refers to armed dictatorship without rule of law, or a Hegelian synthesis when the state tyrannically or oppressively regulates citizens' lives yet is unable or unwilling to enforce fundamental protective law.
 Commentators have invoked the term in reference to situations when governments focus on weapon confiscation instead of stopping looters.
 On Francis's death, the Rockford Institute magazine Chronicles dedicated its April 2005 issue to his memory and the concept.
+Francis had a significant influence on the paleoconservative movement.

+Francis argued that the conservative movement was made of "beautiful losers", being either "rootless men" attracted to archaic things or crypto-liberals who sometimes resist progressive change before eventually caving in.
+He argued that the political right kept losing because it was too focused on ideas and less on power.
+According to Francis, the political left has dominated politics due to the ascendancy of a progressive managerial class, leading to more bureaucratization and more state power while eroding the power of other authorities in society.
+To combat the emergence of this new class, Francis argued that the political right needed a base for its goals, this base being the white middle class or "Middle American radicals."
+In order to capture this base for the political right, Francis argued in favor of emphasizing "crime, educational collapse, the erosion of their economic status, and the calculated subversion of their social, cultural, and national identity" to create a class identity for this group.